Artemio Ricarte: Post-war era

 Due to good behavior, Ricarte served only six years of his 11-year sentence.
-On June 26, 1910, he was released from Bilibid Prison.
+On June 26, 1910, he was released from Bilibid.
 But upon his exit he was detained by American authorities and taken to the Customs-House in Bagumbayan.
 He was again ordered to pledge his oath of allegiance to the United States.
 He still refused to swear allegiance and within the hour of the same day, he was again put on a transport and deported to Hong Kong.

-From July 1, 1910 to 1915, Ricarte lived in Hong Kong, first on Lamma Island, at the mouth of the harbor, and, later in Kowloon where he initiated the publication of a fortnightly, "El Grito de Presente" (The Cry of the Present).
+From July 1, 1910 to 1915, Ricarte lived in Hong Kong, first on Lamma Island, at the mouth of the harbor, and, later in Kowloon where he initiated the publication of a fortnightly, El Grito de Presente (The Cry of the Present).
 His name was repeatedly brought to light whenever any manner of uprising occurred in the Philippines.
 To get away from damaging propaganda, he and his wife, together with his family moved to Tokyo and, later, to Yokohama, Japan, where he lived in self-exile at 149 Yamashita-cho.
 While in Japan, Ricarte and his wife, Agueda opened a small restaurant, Karihan Luvimin, and returned to teaching.
 They chose this name for it is so that Filipino travelers in Japan would know that there were Filipinos living there.
 Being an educator, Gen. Ricarte taught Spanish language at the Kaigai Shokumin Gakko School in Tokyo.
-To augment the family income, Agueda sold copies of her husband's book, "Hispano-Philippine Revolution", or Himagsikan nang manga Pilipino Laban sa Kastila (The Revolution of Filipinos Against the Spaniards) was published in Yokohama in 1927.
+To augment the family income, Agueda sold copies of her husband's book, Hispano-Philippine Revolution, or Himagsikan nang manga Pilipino Laban sa Kastila (The Revolution of Filipinos Against the Spaniards) was published in Yokohama in 1927.
 It became very saleable to Filipinos on board ship.
 Agueda Esteban, his wife engaged in the real estate business, which enabled the couple to purchase three houses in Japan.